MathieuNls/bianca/bianca.md

 \input{tex/diff1.tex}

-### Cross-clusters fix-patterns
+## Cross-clusters fix-patterns

 \red{
-In addition to the presented couples of fix/proposed-fix presented in the previous two sections, our manual analysis yield some interesting insights on fix patterns that span across clusters.
+In addition to the presented couples of fix/proposed-fix presented in the previous section, our manual analysis yield some interesting insights on fix patterns that span across clusters.
 The first pattern is linked to the desire of a developer to produce a backward compatible source code.
 As presented in Figure \ref{fig:backward} the developer replace the invocation to the \texttt{isEmpty} method to an invocation of \texttt{length() == 0} in order to make its code compatible with Java 1.5.
 Indeed, Java, in its 1.5 version does not provide the \texttt{isEmpty} method which was introduced later.
 Here, we can suspect that the development environment of the developer does not match the production environment and, consequently, a regression has been introduced.
-This fix-pattern of replacing a newly added method in a library by an old one occurred three times in our direct fix category.
+This fix-pattern of replacing a newly added method in a library by an old one occurred three times in our \textit{leess than 5 minutes} category.
 Consequently, we investigated further in the 15,316 results and found 363 instances of this pattern.
 This pattern accounts for 2.35\% of the total detection.
 }